omtamboli/TravelJinn/README.md

 - Database: MongoDB

 ## Contact
-For any inquiries or feedback, please reach out to our team at [omtamboli08@gmail.com]
+For any inquiries or feedback, please reach out to our team at [omtamboli08@gmail.com] or [gauravahuja1213@gmail.com]